modux4s/modux/docs/README.md

 ## Need help?

-See Github project with more examples.
+Clone [Shop Example](https://github.com/modux4s/modux-example) to see more examples.